 - Organize debris like tree limbs, carpeting, and bulk waste for sanitation pickup.

 Are there any sanitation steps I should take after a natural disaster?Yes, there are several steps you can take to mitigate disaster-related health issues before a professional team can come out.

-- If there’s a boil-water advisory in effect, be sure to boil water for at least 1 minute before use.
+- If there’s a boil-water advisory in effect, be sure to boil water for at least one minute before use.

 - Seek immediate medical attention if you or someone else becomes injured or ill.

-- If the power’s out, keep the refrigerator and freezer doors closed as much as possible.
-Throw away perishable food once the power’s been out for 4 hours or more.
+- If the power is out, keep the refrigerator and freezer doors closed as much as possible.
+Throw away perishable food once the power has been out for four hours or more.